GarrettHaley/CS-373-DADA/index.md

 ## Week 7 Write Up

 This week's write up will focus on the lecture content created by Cedric Cochin from the Intel Security group at McAfee Labs.
-The topics included web-centric attack vectors, a primer on web user agents, experience with web research tools and attacks, server-side/client-side threat defense, computer crime law in Oregon, and an introduction to advanced research techniques.
+The topics included web-centric attack vectors, a primer on web user agents, experience with web research tools and attacks, server-side/client-side threat defense, computer crime law in Oregon, and an introduction to advanced research techniques including URL classification.
 I found this week interesting.
 I am interested in network and web security, so the last two weeks have been the most interesting to me.

 #### Definitions:
 - Social engineering: In the context of information security, refers to psychological manipulation of people into performing actions or divulging confidential information.
 A type of confidence trick for the purpose of information gathering, fraud, or system access, it differs from a traditional "con" in that it is often one of many steps in a more complex fraud scheme.